orweinberger/bitcoin-merchant-api/README.md

   }
   ```

 4. **/payment/details/\<BITCOIN ADDRESS\>** - This endpoint will query leveldb to get all relevant information - All information that was generated when you ran the `generate` endpoint including the time the payment was verified and when it was secured.
-Example:
+Response example:

   ```
   {